Sonya Thomas: Champion

 Thomas's first major victory that put her on the competitive eating map was in the 2004 Wing Bowl, where she became the first woman to win a Wing Bowl.
 Her tally of 32 hot dogs in the 2004 Nathan's Hot Dog contest was the most ever eaten by a male or female American competitor at the time.
 The only eaters besides Kobayashi to defeat Thomas between the 2004 and 2005 Nathan's contests were Bill "El Wingador" Simmons in the 2005 Wing Bowl, and Dale Boone, who cooled overheated baked beans in order to win an eating contest.

-On July 4, 2011, Thomas became the first champion of Nathan's Hot Dog Eating Contest for Women.
-Eating 40 hot dogs in 10 minutes, Thomas earned the inaugural Pink Belt and won $10,000.
+On July 4, 2011, Thomas became the first champion of Nathan's Hot Dog Eating Contest for Women, eating 40 hot dogs and buns in 10 minutes.
+She earned the inaugural Pink Belt and won $10,000.
+She repeated the feat with 45 hot dogs and buns in 2012.
+In the 2013 contest, Thomas captured a last-second victory by besting Juliet Lee with 36.75 hot dogs to Lee's 36.
+In 2014, she was defeated by rookie Miki Sudo with 27 3/4 hot dogs to Sudo's 34.

-Thomas had won 1st place in the National Buffalo Wing Festival US chicken wing eating championship five-years straight from 2007 to 2011.
+Thomas won first place in the National Buffalo Wing Festival US chicken wing eating championship five-years straight from 2007 to 2011.
 On September 4, 2011, she attained the United States Chicken Wing Eating Championship in Buffalo, New York, by eating 183 chicken wings in 12 minutes.
 On September 2, 2012 Joey Chestnut consumed 191 wings, weighing 7.61 lb in 12 minutes to take competitive-eating trophy from the five-year champion Sonya Thomas.